toteat/design_system_vue/README.md

 ### CSS Handling

-Component styles are bundled directly with the components.
-Your client project is responsible for handling CSS extraction and optimization according to your needs.
+Component styles are embedded with each component using Vue's scoped styles.
+Each component imports its required styles from the design system's style.css file.

 ### Configuration in consuming projects